Jobs By Category

 Our Selection Process

 We value candidates who are highly motivated to achieve and explore throughout their academic and professional careers.
 Mathematica runs on staff-driven opportunities to grow and lead.
 We’re looking for people who are ready to work in a range of roles throughout our offices to advance the mission that drives us: improving public well-being.

 As a company that works with federal agencies, state and local governments, foundations, universities, private-sector companies, and international organizations, we prioritize diversity of experience.
-We seek new colleagues who share our excitement about using skill sets that include, but aren’t limited to, economics, sociology, survey research, data science, data analytics, computer technology, programming, demography, finance, communications, human resources, and many types of functional and leadership capabilities—all in service of a more just and equitable world.
+We seek new colleagues who share our excitement about using skill sets that include, but aren’t limited to, economics, statistics, sociology, survey research, data science, data analytics, computer technology, programming, demography, finance, communications, human resources, and many types of functional and leadership capabilities—all in service of a more just and equitable world.

 Our Commitment to Diversity

 To deliver on Mathematica’s mission of improving well-being around the world, diversity in our own workplace is essential.
 New voices and perspectives help us develop better products, solve problems more creatively, and expand the services we offer to clients.
 We strive to be a company that treats every employee with respect, values every person’s contribution, and ensures equal employment opportunities throughout every career.